Translating Classical Buddhism to Modern English

 19. “Again, they think, ‘Why am I sitting here?
 Wouldn’t it be better to lie down?’
 They then lie down.

 20. “Thus, monks, that person gradually stops his crude physical activity.
 You should know that that monk is likewise.
 He has this thought: ‘I must gradually reduce these thoughts with intentional acts so that bad and unskillful thoughts won’t arise.’
 After he has the thought, ‘I must gradually reduce these thoughts with intentional acts so that bad and unskillful thoughts won’t arise,’ the unskillful thoughts that arose will then cease.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

 21. “If a monk wishes to attain the progressive mental states, he should frequently attend to this fourth sign.
 After attending to this sign, unskillful thoughts that arise will cease again.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

 The Fifth Sign

 22. “Furthermore, monks, when he attends to a sign that’s associated with what’s skillful, unskillful thoughts arise.
 When he observes these thoughts as bad and dangerous, unskillful thoughts arise again.
 When he doesn’t attend to those thoughts, unskillful thoughts still arise again.
 When he gradually reduces those thoughts with intentional acts, unskillful thoughts still arise.
 That monk should thus observe: ‘Monk, unskillful thoughts arise as a result of these thoughts.’
 That monk then clenches his teeth and presses his tongue against his palate.
 He cultivates mind with mind, taking and subduing it so that bad and unskillful thoughts won’t arise.
 After cultivating mind with mind and taking and subduing it, the unskillful thoughts that arose will then cease.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

 24. “If a monk wishes to attain the progressive mental states, he should frequently attend to this fifth sign.
 After attending to this sign, unskillful thoughts that arise will cease again.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

-25. “If a monk wishes to attain the progressive mental states, he must frequently think about five signs.
+25. “If a monk wishes to attain the progressive mental states, he must frequently think about these five signs.
 After frequently thinking about these five signs, unskillful thoughts that arise will then cease.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

 26. “Suppose bad thoughts don’t arise when a monk attends to a sign that’s related to what’s skillful, bad thoughts don’t arise when he observes those thoughts as bad and dangerous, bad thoughts don’t arise when he doesn’t attend to those thoughts, bad thoughts don’t arise when he gradually reduces those thoughts with intentional acts, and bad thoughts don’t arise when he cultivates mind with mind, taking and subduing it.
 He can act freely then, thinking about what he wants to think about and not thinking about what he doesn’t want to think about.
 If a monk thinks about what he wants to think about and doesn’t think about what he doesn’t want to think about, this is a monk whose thought follows his intent, and he freely thinks about the path.”